sghall/resonance/CONTRIBUTING.md

 ## Opening an Issue

-If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been reported.
+Thanks for contributing!
+If you think you have found a bug, or have a new feature idea, please make sure it hasn't already been reported.
 You can search through existing issues and PRs to see if someone has reported one similar to yours.

 Next, create a new issue that briefly explains the problem, and provides a bit of background as to the circumstances that triggered it, and steps to reproduce it.